thonny/thonny/packaging/linux/README.md

     git clone https://github.com/flatpak/flatpak-builder-tools.git

-Run the Flatpak Pip Generator script in the produce an updated `python3-modules.json` manifest.
+Now run the Flatpak Pip Generator script for the necessary packages.
+The necessary packages are listed in the files `packaging/requirements-regular-bundle.txt` and `packaging/requirements-xxl-bundle.txt` in Thonny's repository.
-The dependencies for the `python3-modules.json` manifest are retrieved from Thonny's `requirements.txt` file.
+The following command shows how to retrieve packages from Thonny's `requirements.txt` file by producing a `python3-modules.json` file.
+I usually convert these to YAML and place them directly in the Flatpak manifest for readability.

     python3 flatpak-builder-tools/pip/flatpak-pip-generator --runtime org.freedesktop.Sdk//20.08 $(cat ../../requirements.txt)